-Students can choose any combination of subjects from 26 A levels and 2 vocational qualifications.
+Students can choose any combination of subjects.
 We encourage them to opt for pathways that are suited to their passions, skills and strengths.

 We understand that every student is unique and that their destinations in life might be very different to that of their peers.
 Many students follow a traditional pathway and wish to pursue a university degree course requiring three A levels (four is sometimes considered for those pursuing specific courses, for example, medicine.
 We expect that students opting for four A levels will have achieved predominantly Grades 8 and 9 in their GCSEs).
 However, some students opt for a blend of A levels and BTECs (a BTEC Level 3 National Extended Certificate is equal to one A level).
 Universities regard skills-based qualifications increasingly positively; indeed, a more practical, skills-based pathway may be better suited to some students.